Writing pages¶

-To facilitate the writing of pages, the html contents can be written in markdown format which is easy to write and read and less error prone then standard html.
-But you can mix html and markdown if you need more control.
+To facilitate the writing of pages, the HTML contents can be written in Markdown format which is easy to write and read and is less error prone then standard HTML.
+However, you can mix HTML and Markdown if you need more control.

 Let see a minimal page: